glimpse-editor/getglimpse-web/content/posts/closing-out-september.md

 Christopher Davis has also taken on the task of redesigning our project website.
 We anticipate improvements to the overall layout and design in the weeks and months ahead.

 Bobby Moss has also started drafting the Glimpse 0.1.0 release post and our new downloads page.
-You can see preview that work here: https://github.com/glimpse-editor/getglimpse-web/pull/48
+You can preview that work here: https://github.com/glimpse-editor/getglimpse-web/pull/48

 ## Other news
 In anticipation of us releasing Glimpse 0.1.0 we have donated $50 of backer funds to the GNU Image Manipulation Program.
 That exceeds our stated pledge that at least 10% of the funds we receive for this release will be donated to the upstream project.
 You can see a full accounting of the donations we have received and how we have started to spend them on our [Open Collective](https://opencollective.com/glimpse) page.